theostavrides/wavegenerator/README.md

 - Pick a waveform in the dropdown menu - None, Sine, Cos, Random.
 - Change the velocity and amplitude of the waveform with the two nobs.

-The only dependency is xknob.js - the rest is